The Vindication of Magnitude-Based Inference

 Will G Hopkins, Alan M Batterham

 Authors' note.
-This article is being published with post-publication peer review.
-We invite readers to make supportive or critical comments using this template and submit as an attachment in an email to us.
-We will endeavor to publish your comments via this page following any minor editing and interaction.
+This article was published as a draft with post-publication peer review.
+We invited readers to make supportive or critical comments using this template and submit as an attachment in an email to us.
+We published comments via this page following any minor editing and interaction.
+This version incorporates points raised in comments to date (24 August 2018).
+Future comments may be included in a further update.
+The draft version with tracked changes resulting in this version is available as a docx here.

 Magnitude-based inference (MBI) is an approach to making a decision about the true or population value of an effect statistic, taking into account the uncertainty in the magnitude of the statistic provided by a sample of the population.
 In response to concerns about error rates with the decision process (Welsh and Knight, 2015), we recently showed that MBI is superior to the traditional approach to inference, null-hypothesis significance testing (NHST) (Hopkins and Batterham, 2016).
 Specifically, the error rates are comparable and often lower than those of NHST, the publishability rates with small samples are higher, and the potential for publication bias is negligible.